chrismo-schmidt/pypaperutils/README.md

 ==============================

 A personal collection of funcions for creating nice figures that can be exported to latex.
+- Colors of the TU Delft corporate image
+- more functions to come ...

 ![Example plot with colors of the TU Delft corporate design](./demo/example_plot.png)